gaurav-aryal/personal_blog/content/posts/database-internals-deep-dive.md

 # Reflections on *Database Internals*

-After working through Alex Petrov's *Database Internals*, I came away with a deeper appreciation for the machinery that keeps modern data services running.
+After working through Alex Petrov's *Database Internals*, I came away with appreciation for the machinery that keeps modern data services running.
 The book is split into two broad parts: the first looks inside single-node storage engines; the second scales out to the world of distributed data systems.
 Below are the ideas that stuck with me and how they fit together.

-## Foundations of Storage Engines

-Petrov starts by grounding the reader in the nuts and bolts of storage.
-A database begins life on disk, so understanding how bytes are organized becomes crucial.

 ### Files, Pages, and Buffers